Revolutionizing the Static Footrest

 Standard footrests are available at angles of 90, 80, 70, and 60.
 This variety does not meet all client needs and so the Adjustable Knee joint allows unlimited adjustment in 7.5 degree increments.
 This joint is extremely strong, capable of supporting hundreds of pounds of static force, and therefore prevents movement.

 This footrest style uses a combination of an Adjustable Knee joint and an Adjustable Windswept joint to accommodate a windswept tendency.
 In this scenario, one leg is abducted and the other adducted.
 This modification supports the feet in this position.
 Overcorrecting a windswept tendency can lead to pelvic rotation.

 Adjustable Super Contracture

 We offer small (4×6), medium (5×8) and large (6×10) foot plates.
-This is best determined by the length of the client’s foot.
-Our footplates are heavy duty ¼” aluminum with pre-drilled holes for mounting foot positioning accessories and all flip up for easy egress.
+The length is best determined by the length of the client’s foot and the wheelchair width.
+Our footplates are heavy duty ¼” aluminum with pre-drilled holes for mounting foot positioning accessories such as shoe holders and flip-up for transfers.

 Manual and Power Wheelchairs include footrest hangers with footplates as a standard option.
 The footrest hangers typically swing-away and the footplates flip-up to move out of the way for transfers.
 There are times when standard footplates do not meet the needs of an individual client and a footboard is required instead.